aroberge/friendly/README.md

 ## Contribute

 See the documentation.
-Note that Friendly-traceback uses Black.
+Note that Friendly uses Black.
 ![Black logo](https://img.shields.io/badge/code%20style-black-000000.svg)

 Some of the ideas were adopted from